uvatoc/uvatoc.github.io/src/content/post/cameras.md

 - Not having an adequate and private place to use to join the meeting and being worried about things that might be seen in your background.

-- Being anxious about how you look on camera, or fearing that people will judge your ideas differently if they can see you (I really hope this would not happen with people in our class, but that doesn't make the fear of it less valid, especially when it does happen in lots of other environments).
+- Being anxious about how you look on camera, or fearing that people will judge your ideas differently if they can see you (we really hope this would not happen with people in our class, but that doesn't make the fear of it less valid, especially when it does happen in lots of other environments).

 - Not having enough bandwidth to have good audio and video at the same time and prioritizing audio.